fish-shell/fish-shell/doc_src/language.rst

 Variable expansion
 ^^^^^^^^^^^^^^^^^^

-One of the most important expansions in fish is the "variable expansion".
+One of the most important expansions in ghoti is the "variable expansion".
 This is the replacing of a dollar sign (``$``) followed by a variable name with the _value_ of that variable.

 In the simplest case, this is just something like::